rebelsky/csc207c/_labs/shortest-paths.md

         Note that the best known path to V is the path to U plus the edge from U to V.
         Update the distance to V
-  Report the path to sink, if there is one
+  Report the path to SINK, if there is one
 ```

 a.
 How will you represent the path to each vertex?